SebLKMa/cv/hough/README.md

 ## Computer Vision Concepts

+Some concepts here to better understand what the OpenCV functions are doing.

 ### Canny
 The Canny algorithm helps to separate foreground from the background.
 It gets boundaries of objects and detects edges in an image.